Training Outcomes Within Your Budget!

 Table of Contents

-1) What is Array in Java?
+1) Array in Java- an overview

-2) Types of Arrays in Java
+2) Types of Array in Java

-3) Accessing and modifying Array elements
+4) Accessing and Modifying Array elements

-4) Operations on Arrays
+5) Operations on Arrays

-5) Looping through Arrays
+6) Looping Through Arrays

-6) Advantages and disadvantages of using Arrays
+8) Advantages and Disadvantages of Having Arrays in Java?

-7) Conclusion
+9) Conclusion

 In Java, an Array is a data structure that allows you to store multiple values of the same type in a single variable.
 It’s a collection of like-typed variables that are accessed by a common name.
 Arrays are objects in Java, so they come with an attribute called length that tells you how many elements the Array can hold.
 Here are some key points about Java Arrays:

-a) Dynamic allocation: Arrays in Java are dynamically allocated, meaning their size can be determined during runtime.
+a) Dynamic Allocation: Arrays in Java are dynamically allocated, meaning their size can be determined during runtime.

-b) Contiguous memory: The elements of an Array are stored in contiguous memory locations, which allows for fast access times.
+b) Contiguous Memory: The elements of an Array are stored in contiguous memory locations, which allows for fast access times.

 c) Indexing: Each element in an Array is indexed, starting from 0.
 This index is used to access and modify the elements within the Array.

-d) Fixed size: Once an Array is created, its size is fixed and cannot be changed.
+d) Fixed Size: Once an Array is created, its size is fixed and cannot be changed.

 e) Type-specific: An Array can hold primitives (like int, char, etc.) or objects, but all elements must be of the same type.